Noovolari/leapp-plugin-template/README.md

 - **Login to npm** (you need to be registered on npm as a user or an organization) using `npm login` in the **plugin folder**.
 - **Publish** the plugin with `npm publish --access public`.

+### Examples

+You can find examples of plugins for Leapp in the dedicated [section](https://docs.leapp.cloud/latest/plugins/plugins-development#plugin-examples) of our documentation.

 ### Final notes

 If you want a more detailed explanation of the plugin system please go to the [dedicated section](https://docs.leapp.cloud/latest/plugins/plugins-introduction) in  our documentation.